emsejournal/emsejournal.github.io/special_issues/2020_SE_and_COVID-19.md

 Authors can request to *fast track manuscripts*.
 To request a fast track:

-Before submission: Please send an email with the title, author list, a preliminary abstract, and an estimated submission date to emse-eic@googlegroups.com.
+1. Before submission: Please send an email with the title, author list, a preliminary abstract, and an estimated submission date to emse-eic (at) googlegroups.com.
 This will help recruit reviewers in advance and ask them to provide reviews quickly, so that authors get a timely decision.
-After submission to the EditorialManager tool (see instructions below), please send a copy of the paper by email to emse-eic@googlegroups.com.
+2. After submission to the EditorialManager tool (see instructions below), please send a copy of the paper by email to emse-eic (at) googlegroups.com.
 This allows the review process to start while the paper is still undergoing editorial checks by the Springer team.
-We also encourage authors to share their pre-prints of their papers through open-access repositories such as [arXiv.org](https://arxiv.org/).
+3. We also encourage authors to share their pre-prints of their papers through open-access repositories such as [arXiv.org](https://arxiv.org/).

 Please note that a fast tracked submission will still go out to review and may require a round of revisions.
 The quality of the papers submitted to the topical collection takes priority over speed.
 Still, we are committed to streamlining the process as much as possible.